TridentSDK/TridentSDK/CONTRIBUTING.md

 6. Push to the fork
 7. Create a new Pull Request following the below guidlines

+## Getting your PR accepted ##

+We are more likely to accept your Pull Request should you follow all of the given bullet points listed below.
+That is:

+- Your code meets the code requirements
+- Your PR fits within the PR guidelines
+- Your code is tested and provides testing materials
+- Your PR adds or fixes a bug, and lies within the scope of the TridentSDK project

+Once you have created your Pull Request, do not abandon GitHub for a week.
+We provide responses and code comments, as well as general discussion on the PR page.
+This feedback, along with proper action taken in response to our feedback will help improve your chances of getting the PR pulled.

 ## Code Requirements ##

 - We expect all public members to be thouroughly documented